shakebugs/shake-docs/docs/flutter/configuration-and-data/black-box.md

 ## Automatically recorded charts

+### App CPU usage

+This line chart (visible in every ticket on your [Shake dashboard](https://app.shakebugs.com/)) shows your iOS app's CPU usage.
+When you hover over the chart, the CPU percentage is shown.
+Shake accounts for multi-threading so if multiple threads were busy, percentage can go above 100%.

+Your iOS app's CPU usage is captured every 0.5 seconds.

 ### Device memory usage
-This line chart (visible in every ticket on your [Shake dashboard](https://app.shakebugs.com/)) shows the device's total memory usage.
+This line chart shows the device's total memory usage.
 When you hover over the chart, the usage percentage and the exact memory usage over the total amount of memory available are shown.
 For example: